Popular Stories

 Getty Images

-Kookaburras are an Australian native bird that’s loved by people both young and old.
+Kookaburras are native Australian birds that are loved by people of all ages.
 It’s also common to see (or hear) them around houses, which makes it tempting to feed them.
-But just what do kookaburras eat?
+But just what do kookaburras eat and should you actually be feeding them?

 Advertisement

 While mincemeat is a common choice, not everyone realises that this particular food doesn’t provide the nutrients kookaburras need.
-It can also contain bacteria, and the soft and sticky texture can be difficult for birds to swallow.
+It can also contain bacteria, and its soft, sticky texture can be difficult for birds to swallow.
 So before buying some premium treats for your feathered friends, here’s what to know.

 What do kookaburras eat?